Early Assessment of Abuse Potential

-Sygnature offers a range of models that can be used to explore the pharmacological profiles of novel drugs compared to known drugs of abuse, allowing the early assessment of abuse potential.
+Sygnature provides a variety of models to compare the pharmacological profiles of novel drugs with known drugs of abuse.
+These models enable the early assessment of abuse potential.

 All drugs of abuse will either increase or decrease locomotor activity in rodents.
 While this assessment is vulnerable to false positives (i.e. many drugs which affect locomotor activity are not abused) a negative finding in this model can provide reassurance that a drug does not possess abuse potential.